Biocodings/Anaquin/README.md

 # Anaquin

-**Anaquin** is a C++/R bioinformatics framework for qualitative and quantitative controls in next-generation sequencing experiments.
+**Anaquin** is a C++/R bioinformatics framework for quantitative controls in next-generation sequencing experiments.

 Respository for the R-package is hosted by Bioconductor and available at: https://github.com/Bioconductor-mirror/Anaquin.